 More about Tibet: location, history and modern day Tibet»

 Because of Tibet’s high elevation, weather in many Tibetan regions is harsh.
 At an elevation above 4,500 meters, weather conditions can change very fast, and it is not uncommon to see snow even in the summer months.

 The level of precipitation is uneven throughout the year.
 The rainy season usually starts in the middle of June-July and lasts until the beginning of September.

-The written language is the Classic Tibetan, dating back to the 7th century, when first Buddhist texts appeared.
+The written language is the Classic Tibetan, dating back to the 7th century when the first Buddhist texts appeared.
 Regardless of the variation of the dialect in the spoken language, all Tibetans use the Classic Tibetan writing script.

 In addition to the Standard Tibetan, there are several dialects.
 Sometimes these dialects are called separate languages.
 They are all based on the same written script, but pronunciation is different, and grammar has some variations.
-People in Kham and Amdo regions speak Tibetan language, that Lhasa people don’t even understand.
+People in Kham and Amdo regions speak the Tibetan language, which Lhasa people don’t even understand.
 In turn, these dialects are further divided into more dialects within each group.
-For example, Kham Tibetan has five different dialects withing it.
+For example, Kham Tibetan has five different dialects within it.
 Amdo Tibetan has seven different dialects.

-In addition to Tibetan, people working in tourism industry speak English.
+In addition to Tibetan, people working in the tourism industry speak English.